rebootoio/vaxiin-server/README.md

 ## Running
 ### Default Configuration
-To run the server with defualt configuration and the **database in the current directory**:
+To run the server with default configuration and the **database in the current directory**:
 ```
 docker run -d -v $(pwd):/db rebooto/vaxiin-server
 ```